UgbabeMark/EFS-Filesystem-Deployment/README.md

   ![Enrollment](Images/mount1.png)

-  Select Connect using EC2 Instance connect and Connect.
+  Select Connect using EC2 Instance Connect and Connect.

   ![Enrollment](Images/mount2.png)

-  Run the provided Linux Command on each of the Instances (web1 and Web2).
+  Run the provided Linux Command on each instance (web1 and Web2).

   ![Enrollment](Images/Mount3.png)

-  Incude your DNS Name on the command provided and run command to mount your Instance.
+  Include your DNS Name on the command provided and run the command to mount your Instance.

   Change directory to efs-mount-point